fingercracker/Examples/README.md

-This is a repo to house some examples of certain things I have been working on indepently and for various projects for jobs.
-All code related to anything having to do with customers has been sufficiently abstracted so as to not include any sensitive information of any kind.
+This is a repo to house some examples of a variety of things I think about from time to time.
+It is essentially my personal sandbox to work out examples while not bloating other repos of mine.

 If any of this is useful in any way, feel free to go ahead and use it.